OriBenZaken/EX3_INCLUDING_TESTS/lib/googletest-release-1.8.0/googlemock/docs/v1_5/FrequentlyAskedQuestions.md

 So, when you see the message and believe that there shouldn't be any uninteresting calls, you should investigate what's going on.
-To make your life easier, Google Mock prints the function name and arguments when an uninteresting call is encountered.
+To make your life easier, Google Mock prints the function roomName and arguments when an uninteresting call is encountered.

 ## I want to define a custom action.
 Should I use Invoke() or implement the action interface? ##